-Their story is a beautiful example for others living with an STD.
+Their story is a beautiful example for others living with an STI/STD.

-Living with HPV does not have to be a deal-breaker and does not negate an opportunity for true love.
+Living with HPV does not have to be a deal-breaker and does not negate an opportunity for a healthy relationship(s).

-This story is also a wonderful example of how negative opinions can be changed as a result of open and honest communication with our loved ones – this kind of communication helps to eradicate preconceived notions about STDs and further challenges the stigma.
+This story is also a wonderful example of how negative opinions can be changed as a result of open and honest communication with one another – this kind of communication helps to eradicate preconceived notions about STIs and further challenges the stigma.

 (If you or someone you know has a similar story – please consider sharing as well – the more we share the more likely we are to change perceptions!)